 - Law Review Students – August 3, 2014, 9:30 am – 4:30 pm

 - 2Ls & 3Ls, Returning SJDS, Transfers - August 7, 2014, 9:30am-4:30pm

 - LL.M.s, Incoming S.J.D.s, and Exchange Students – August 18, 2014, 9:30am-4:30pm

 Information can be found on the JD Orientation web site.
 This will be updated in early August.

 Students who are thinking about bringing cars to the Greater Boston area should review Parking and Other Transportation Options for the academic year.

 Move In Day

-If parking is needed for longer than 20 minutes, you should purchase a half day or full day pass to the 10 Everett St parking garage, which is located under the new WCC building on the HLS campus.
+If parking is needed for longer than 20 minutes, you should purchase a pass to the 10 Everett St parking garage, which is located under the new WCC building on the HLS campus.
 This is the closest and cheapest parking option.
-A full day’s pass is $13, but passes MUST be purchased in advance.
+A full day’s pass is $15, but passes MUST be purchased in advance.
 You can purchase a parking pass here:

 If you do not purchase a pass in advance, there are a number of parking garages in Harvard Square that can be used for an hourly rate:

 Holyoke Center Parking Garage, 617.723.1488, 1350 Massachusetts AVe, just off Harvard Square between Massachusetts Ave and Mt.
 Auburn St. Enter on Holyoke St.